GluuFederation/docs-ce-prod/3.1.1/source/integration/index.md

 # Single Sign-On (SSO) Integration Guide
-The SSO integration guide will help you understand how to secure and integrate custom developed, open source, off-the-shelf, and SaaS web and mobile applications with your Gluu Server.
+The SSO integration guide will help you understand how to use SAML or OpenID Conenct to secure and integrate custom developed, open source, off-the-shelf, and SaaS web and mobile applications with your Gluu Server.

 This list of integration methods is not exhaustive.
 However, the strategies described below have been tested with the Gluu Server and are well understood by our support and development staff.